Monadic second-order logic

 In mathematical logic, monadic second-order logic (MSO) is the fragment of second-order logic where the second-order quantification is limited to quantification over sets.
 It is particularly important in the logic of graphs, because of Courcelle's theorem, which provides algorithms for evaluating monadic second-order formulas over graphs of bounded treewidth.
-It is also of fundamental importance in automata theory, where the Büchi-Elgot-Trakhtenbrot theorem gives a logical characterization of the regular languages.
+It is also of fundamental importance in automata theory, where the Büchi–Elgot–Trakhtenbrot theorem gives a logical characterization of the regular languages.

 Second-order logic allows quantification over predicates.
 However, MSO is the fragment in which second-order quantification is limited to monadic predicates (predicates having a single argument).
 This is often described as quantification over "sets" because monadic predicates are equivalent in expressive power to sets (the set of elements for which the predicate is true).

+Monadic second-order logic is expressively equivalent to plural logic.

 Variants

 Monadic second-order logic comes in two variants.
 In the variant considered over structures such as graphs and in Courcelle's theorem, the formula may involve non-monadic predicates (in this case the binary edge predicate $E(x, y)$), but quantification is restricted to be over monadic predicates only.
-In the variant considered in automata theory and the Büchi-Elgot-Trakhtenbrot theorem, all predicates, including those in the formula itself, must be monadic, with the exceptions of equality ($=$) and ordering ($<$) relations.
+In the variant considered in automata theory and the Büchi–Elgot–Trakhtenbrot theorem, all predicates, including those in the formula itself, must be monadic, with the exceptions of equality ($=$) and ordering ($<$) relations.